Changissnz/selfinterest/README.md

 that the best of their abilities could not produce the wanted outcomes, even though their abilities were for what was recognized as the best course of decisions, is not at fault in other human beings' accounting of them.
-Even so, the previous statement is complicated by the diversification of acting that then must be attributed back to it, in terms of what is "best" and what was "wanted".
+Even so, the previous statement is complicated by the diversification of action that then must be attributed back to it, in terms of what is "best" and what was "wanted".
 A self, when not beholden to demands, is a self without purpose, walking around with an eye for nothing and may stumble upon an unknown fortune, by which they